Medication Management Program

 Our intake process is comprehensive and involves key important steps:

-Inventory of all medications We take stock of all patient’s active and inactive medications.
+We take stock of all patients’ active and inactive medications.
 This may include medications the patient has not refilled but is supposed to be taking.
 We also include over-the-counter medications.
 We consult with the patient’s primary doctor as well as specialists to get a comprehensive list of all medications.

 Perform a Drug Interaction Duplicate Assessment

 We use our software to assess the interactions of the meds.
-This may be drug to drug interaction.
+This may be a drug-to-drug interaction.
 We note the interactions and discuss with the physician to make necessary adjustments.
 We also perform a duplicate therapy assessment to make sure the patient is not using multiple meds for the same problem.
 Finally, we assess the patient’s diet and herbal supplements to see if there are any known interactions (e.g. alcohol) with the patient’s medications.

 We confer with the patient’s PCP to make sure our findings are consistent with their records.
 We reconcile the differences accordingly.
 This may involve getting new orders, getting a prescription filled, or discontinuing certain medications.